rcazzara/seldovia/_enterprises/Joe_Hills_Hall.md

 > Joe Hill showed movies twice a week, with photograph or live piano music preceding the picture.
 He ran the whole operation himself, and took time to lecture young people who came in for a haircut.
 In fact it is said that with Joe trying to tend bar and oversee the pool hall while running the barbershop, a haircut could take the better part of a leisurely afternoon.

 > On December 3, 1940 Joe Hill faced a second fire and his famous dancehall/pool hall/movie theatre/tavern/barbershop burned to the ground.
 Joe later rebuilt and operated the Polar Bar until retiring to Philadelphia.
 There he spent the last years of his life involved in the Civil Rights movement.
 Several years ago, a friend of mine was mucking about in the slough below where Joe Hills used to stand.
 To his delight he found a china barber pole, about 6’ high and still bearing its red and white striping.
 It was hollow, and with a good sized slot in the top.
 We realized he had found the receptacle for Joe’s used razor blades!
-An insignificant treasure to be sure, but still somehow proof for us 1990s folk that this great man did indeed exist.
+An insignificant treasure to be sure, but still somehow proof for us 1990s folk that this great man did indeed exist."